 Columbus Girls Academy therapy involves an interpretation or identification of why the inappropriate behaviors are occurring, and then a contextualization of these reasons as a function of what erroneous assumptions are in place regarding meeting basic needs.
 Through discipleship curriculum and ongoing pastoral counseling relative to the curriculum content, the students are able to discover their incorrect assumptions and replace them with a relationship with God.

 Students come to Columbus Girls Academy with dysfunctional behaviors and attitudes.
 Counseling and education at Columbus Girls Academy generally involve the integration of principles from various psychological disciplines and with varying philosophical underpinnings.

-Along with individual and group counseling, this assigned counselor is also responsible to ensure a smooth delivery of all of CGA’s services to the student and family.
-The counselor is the point of contact for the family, available to answer questions and give updates on the students progress.
+Along with individual and group counseling, this assigned counselor is also responsible to ensure smooth delivery of all of CGA’s services to the student and family.
+The counselor is the point of contact for the family, available to answer questions and give updates on the student’s progress.

 Group counseling occurs on a regular basis, guided by the pastoral counselors on staff here at CGA.
 This time is utilized to allow students an opportunity to grapple with and resolve commonly faced issues.
 Students learn to constructively express their thoughts, ideas, and questions in an environment where each member is accepted and respected.
 Group counseling is not utilized to scrutinize individual members or to glorify past poor decisions.

 Each evening, residents attend an Evening Group Time.
 This special time of sharing is staff-directed and designed to promote growth and unity in the dorm.
 Some of the topics that may be discussed include Positive Peer influence, Accountability, Personal Responsibility, Peer Reconciliation, and Conflict Resolution.